Best Strollers for Disney Theme Parks

 Best Umbrella Stroller for Disney: Summer Infant 3Dlite Convenience Stroller

 The Summer Infant 3Dlite has some umbrella stroller features, such as a large sun canopy and curved handles.
 However, the 3Dlite is bigger and sturdier than typical umbrella strollers, so is a much better choice for your Disney trip.

-The 3Dlite has reclining seats, a feature not found in most umbrella strollers.
-You can adjust the seat to four different positions, which is handy when little one is ready to nap.
+The 3Dlite has reclining seats, that can adjust to four different positions.
 Though the seat reclines, the leg rest is not adjustable.

 There’s no peek-a-boo window in the 3Dlite canopy, and no ventilation windows.
 You may consider getting a quality stroller fan to to help keep baby cool.

 One of the biggest complaints about the 3Dlite, however, was the included parent cup holder.
 The cup holder attaches to one side of the stroller frame, just below the handlebar.
 Reviewers stated that the cup holder is small and doesn’t fit most standard size cups.
 Others noted that the cup holder is flimsy and tended to tip, spilling their drink.